If your compassion does not include yourself, it is incomplete.

 Self-Compassion Strategies Menu

-What follows is a collection of research-based exercises for practicing self-compassion.
-Try out as many of these as you can, knowing that some will feel more natural or impactful than others.
-Feel free to modify and personalize these exercises to help them meet your needs.
-Over time, you’ll likely notice a few of these exercises that really resonate with you.
-Make note of these and practice them consistently to increase your self-compassion and overall wellbeing.
+The following is a collection of research-based exercises for practicing self-compassion.
+Experiment with as many of these as you can, recognizing that some will feel more natural or impactful than others.
+Feel free to modify and personalize these exercises to better meet your needs.
+Over time, you’ll likely discover a few exercises that resonate with you.
+Take note of these and practice them consistently to increase your self-compassion and overall well-being.

-Guided Self-Compassion Exercises - Using the free Insight Timer mobile app, do a search in the guided meditations for “self-compassion,” experiment with many of the options you’ll find, and bookmark your favorites for later use.
-Check out one or more of these exercises to get started:
+Guided Self-Compassion Exercises - Using the free Insight Timer mobile app, search for “self-compassion” in the guided meditations.
+Experiment with many of the options you find, and bookmark your favorites for later use.
+Check out the following exercises to get started:

 Lisa Abramson: 10 Minutes of Self-Compassion (10 min)